Are you currently looking to put together your own AR-15 with a build kit? If so, you’ve come to the right place.

 In the standard 5.56 caliber, the AR-15 can drop medium sized game such as deer, antelope, or wild boar (for larger game such as elk, consider a larger caliber such as the .308 Winchester or 6.5 Creedmoor).
 The 5.56 round offers suitable stopping power for self-defense, and this combined with the low recoil of the AR-15 make it a solid choice for home defense as well.
 If you are looking for smaller calibers there are .22LR conversion kits available.

 If anything, the AR-15 can be a more valuable home defense weapon than either a shotgun or a handgun.
 It offers superior range to both weapons, less recoil than a shotgun, and greater stopping power than a pistol.
 The fact that it offers twenty to thirty rounds in the magazine on average means that it is a suitable defensive weapon against multiple attackers as well.
+Speaking of recoil, a great way to lower the kickback is to attach a good AR-15 muzzle brake to your rifle.

 All in all, the AR-15 is a solid choice for a rifle.
-There’s a reason why it’s the bestselling centerfire rifle today and known as ‘America’s rifle.’
+There’s a reason why it’s the bestselling centerfire rifle today and known as “America’s rifle.”
 By assembling your own AR-15 from a parts kit or build kit, you can create an AR-15 that’s truly yours and customized to your liking.

 In the next section, we’ll outline and discuss the primary pieces that you need to put an AR-15 together.